-Methods: The regulatory guidelines for these products are being framed at many stages by various regulatory agencies like USFDA/EMA and still are in infancy at the moment if we look at wider prospective and applications of nanomedicine.
+Methods: The regulatory guidelines for these products are being framed at many stages by various regulatory agencies like USFDA/EMA and still are in infancy at the moment if we look at wider perspectives and applications of nanomedicine.

-Results: For a formulation scientist, it is much needed that well-explained and directive guidelines should be available before leading to the development of the generic versions of these nano-cargos.
+Results: For a formulation scientist, it is much needed that well-explained and directive guidelines should be made available before leading to the development of the generic versions of these nano-cargos.

-Conclusion: Here, in this review, we have summarized the silent features of the regulatory perspectives related to the nanotechnology based next generation therapeutics and diagnostics.
+Conclusion: Here, in this review, we have summarized the silent features of the regulatory perspectives related to nanotechnology based next generation therapeutics and diagnostics.

-nanomedicine, nanosimilars, nanotheranostics, regulatory, pharmaceuticals, nanodevices, drug delivery
+Nanomedicine, nanosimilars, nanotheranostics, regulatory, pharmaceuticals, nanodevices, drug delivery.